rich-newman/typescript-analyzer-eslint-prettier/docs/development.md

 ## Running the TypeScript Analyzer in Visual Studio in Debug

-To run the TypeScript Analyzer in debug ensure [node is installed](https://nodejs.org/en/download/), clone the repository, and open the appropriate project with Visual Studio.
-The 'appropriate project' is TypeScriptAnalyzerEslint VS2022.sln if you are running Visual Studio 2022, or TypeScriptAnalyzerEslint.sln for Visual Studio 2019.
+To run the TypeScript Analyzer in debug ensure [node is installed](https://nodejs.org/en/download/), clone the repository, and open the appropriate solution with Visual Studio.
+The 'appropriate solution' is TypeScriptAnalyzerEslint VS2022.sln if you are running Visual Studio 2022, or TypeScriptAnalyzerEslint.sln for Visual Studio 2019.
 Both of these files are in the root folder.
-The solution cannot be run in debug from Visual Studio 2017.
+The TypeScript Analyzer cannot be run in debug from Visual Studio 2017.

 Now ensure TypeScriptAnalyzerESlintVsix64 is your startup project in VS2022, or TypeScriptAnalyzerEslintVsix in VS2019.